NapthaAI/docs/docs/NapthaModules/3-knowledge-bases.md

         read_result = await self.storage_client.execute(read_storage_request)
 ```

-# 🤖 Running an Agent that interacts with the Knowledge Base
+# 🤖 Running an Agent that uses a Knowledge Base

 You can run an Agent that interacts with the Knowledge Base using: